 Please include the costs of making sure your activity is accessible to those taking part and audiences with access needs.
-These might include costs of signing for performances or producing exhibition materials in other formats such as in Braille or audio.
+These might include costs of signing for performances or producing exhibition materials in other formats such as in Braille or on audio.
 Please use the budget heading 'personal access costs' to tell us about costs relating to your own access needs, or any access needs of those who you will need to pay to help you deliver your project and manage your grant online.
-Please see more information about personal access costs on page 55.